-On this hike we climbed up and down the rocky coastline, took us past a colony of seals, and had us wandering on a second, smaller peninsula made of sand.
+On this hike we climbed up and down the rocky coastline, hiked past a colony of seals, and wandered on a second, smaller peninsula made of sand.
 The best part of the hike was the ever changing scenery.
-Almost every fifteen minutes our views and the terrain we were hiking on changed, making this one of the most interesting hikes we have done.
+Almost every fifteen minutes our views and the terrain we hiked on changed, making this one of the most interesting hikes we have done.
 Throw in an almost secluded beach and whale watching and you have a fabulous hike.

 Along this portion of the hike we spotted the seal colony.
-Actually, we smelled them long before we saw them.
+Actually, we smelled the seals long before we saw them.
 Even though the seals were located down by the water, at least 50 meters below us, the smell was horrible.
 I had no idea seals smelled so bad!!
 This terrible odor kept wafting up to us on the warm breeze coming up from the ocean.
 We did not stay long here…yuck!

 The hiking now was more challenging, just what Tyler and Kara love.
 They love rock scrambling and climbing up the steep, rocky faces of the cliffs.
 They are very nimble and full of energy…I am beginning to have a hard time keeping up with them now.

-Our destination was a beach of sand that formed another peninsula connecting the main peninsula with a smaller island.
+Our destination for lunch was a beach of sand that formed another peninsula connecting the main peninsula with a smaller island.
 We were trying to reach this point thinking it would make a good picnic spot.
 No matter how long we hiked it seemed like it kept getting farther away.

 We were here in September, off season for visiting the Garden Route of South Africa.
-This meant cheaper prices and less crowds of tourists…wonderful!
+This meant cheaper prices and fewer tourists…wonderful!
 The only downside about visiting at this time of year is the weather.
 Wintertime here is chilly (60’s during the day and a little too cold to swim) with a greater chance of rain.
-Today, the weather was perfect!
+However, the weather was perfect today!

 We ate our lunch on the beach and watched as high tide moved in.
 It is amazing here!